RM-Jensen/startup/README.md

 - **Images** - Cardback images for the deck and house's cards are implemented.
 Same image is used as a placeholder for the player's cards, too - will be replaced once the application supports giving them actual cards.
 - **DB/Login** - Username and Password boxes with submit button for login.
 Scores shows different users' balances from the database.
 - **WebSocket** - Users are notified in real time on play and scores pages when another user wins or loses a game.
 - **Third Party Calls** - Balance sheet will use a third-party service to get conversion rate when showing values in Euros.

+## CSS Deliverable
+For this deliverable I gave the website style using CSS

+- Header, footer, and main content body
+- **Navigation elements** - Links are now in header, with their background highlighting to show hover and style consistent with the look of the application
+- **Responsive to window resizing** - My app looks tolerable on all window sizes and devices - elements are spaced using flexboxes, and the navigation bar shrinks font and removes uneccessary elements if the screen is too small to show all three links.
+- **Application elements** - Used contrast and whitespace (well, ok, greyspace - you get the idea).
+- **Application text content** - Font is explicitly set on all pages, and is sized appropriately for different usages (I like serifs don't @ me)
+- **Application images** - Images are scaled so that they will appropriately almost-fill the screen on the image heavy page, and are positioned appropriately to see the deck at the top, then the house's cards, with the players cards at the bottom.
+The card back images are still mocks; actual cards will be used for the players hand once the javascript is complete.